 The Boppy Pledge

-The Boppy Pledge asks parents to pledge to use Boppy Pillows and Newborn Loungers for adult-supervised awake-time only and to ask others to do the same by sharing the pledge with their peers.
+The Boppy Pledge asks parents to pledge to use Boppy Pillows for adult-supervised awake-time only and to ask others to do the same by sharing the pledge with their peers.
 We hope to spread safe product use information and safe infant sleeping practices beyond our direct community with the help of Boppy parents like you!
 With each pledge, Boppy will donate to First Candle to further support its efforts in SIDs education and loss support.

 Take the pledge HERE and join the movement!
 After you take the pledge, share it and ask other caregivers to join us using #BoppyPledge!